matwilso/boxLCD/README.md

 |`envs.Urchin()`| 10 epochs | 100 epochs |
 |episode length: 200<br/># of paremeters: 2.5e6<br/>training time: **16 minutes 16 seconds** |![](./assets/samples/urchin-10.gif)  |  ![](./assets/samples/urchin-100.gif) |

+We do not condition on or predict the continuous proprioceptive state information, because I haven't gotten that working yet.
+I find using Gaussians leads to very bad autoregressive samples.
+Discrete sampling works much better out of the box.

 ### Urchin
 The Urchin task is actually quite tricky and the model started to overfit the smallish dataset of 10k rollouts in this experiment.